algolia/autocomplete/packages/website/docs/autocomplete-js.md

 Function called to render an empty section when no hits are returned.
 It is useful for letting the user know that the query returned no results.

-The default implementation close the panel when there's no results.
+There is no default implementation, which closes the panel when there's no results.

 ```js
 autocomplete({